Are you focused on building high performance teams? For SWAT commanders, it's a life and death dynamic.

 Even more than all of those questions, at the core I ask one simple question—are they committed to their own learning, such that they model a healthy intensity for always observing and asking questions that help them learn in any situation.

 These days a lot of teams don't find themselves in the same office.
 The result of that means that communication can get more strained, be blamed more often for missteps, and ultimately hide a lot of poor team dynamics.

 I don't mind if team members don't watch the same movies, read the same books, or have the same music taste.
 I do care, however, if any team member is friends with anyone on the team.
 The research is in—people who can say they work with a friend perform better.

 And at the end of the day, when it comes to team, I'm looking for someone who isn't waiting for me to force them to be a team.
 I'm looking for someone who is already creating a sense of team among those they work with.

 It makes sense to me that SWAT cares about conditioning.
 It also makes sense to me why so many technology leaders don't think much about conditioning because they presume that it means something about their team's ability to exercise.

 But conditioning is best exemplified, in my mind, by Sgt French's question #3.
 When I'm building a product team, I'm wondering how well each member will handle ambiguity, stress, anxiety, angry customers, and more.

 I want to know they can handle the stress that comes with creating products that may require moments of clarity in the midst of chaos.

-High performance teams are characterized by high capacity and high achievement.
-You know what they’re rarely characterized by?
+High-performance teams are characterized by high capacity and high achievement.
+Do you know what they're rarely characterized by?
 Selfishness and self-centeredness.